 Parenting Time Schedule

-A parenting time schedule outlines which parent the child will be with at certain times, days, or weeks.
-If you have joint physical custody of your child, your schedule may show that your child will swap between households each week.
+A parenting schedule outlines which parent the child will be with at certain times, days, or weeks.
+If you have joint physical custody of your child, your schedule may show that your child will switch between households each week.
 If you have sole physical custody, it may designate when your child will spend time with their other parent.

 Decision-Making Authority